Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Experiment Settings and Results

 \subsubsection{Evaluation on alpha matte}

-In this section, we follow common evaluation metrics, i.e. the Sum of Absolute Differences (SAD), Mean Squared Error (MSE), Gradient error (Grad), and Connectivity error (Conn) to evaluate our approaches on Synthetic-Composite datasets, including Composition-1k testset, alphamatting.com benchmark, and Distinctions-646 benchmark.
+We follow common evaluation metrics, i.e. Sum of Absolute Differences (SAD), Mean Squared Error (MSE), Gradient error (Grad), and Connectivity error (Conn) to evaluate our approaches on popular matting datasets, including Composition-1k, alphamatting.com\footnote{Please see both quantitative and qualitative results of alphamatting.com benchmark on supplementary material.}, and Distinctions-646 benchmarks.
 To validate unlabeled real-world adaption ability of our approach, we choose human as a typical illustration case and conduct a user study for evaluation.

-\textbf{Adobe Image Matting Benchmark (AIM)}: We follow composition rules Xu~\etal proposed~\cite{xu2017deep} to synthesize 43,100 training images and 1,000 testing images and compare our approach and its ablation study results with other state-of-the-art matting methods in Table~\ref{tab:1ktest}.
-From Table~\ref{tab:1ktest}, in the perfect trimap provided situation, Net-M exhibits dominating performance on all four metrics compared with other state-of-the-art methods.
-Also, from the ablation study, the complete Net-M system possesses three out of four superior metrics except for Gradient error, compared to Net-M without hard mining loss (Net-M-nh) and Net-M without refinement (NLM), which demonstrates the effectiveness of each part of our system.
-Besides, in the trimap-free case, the comparison between our JI and approaches marked by $^\dagger$ reveals much more improvement of JI on MSE, Grad, and Conn metrics.
-In Fig.~\ref{fig:matting} and~\ref{fig:joint} (a), we represent the qualitative comparison between our approaches and other state-of-the-art methods in both settings.
-Given additional carefully-prepared trimap, our approach is capable of obtaining more fine-grained details of transparent objects than others do.
-Considering a scenario where there is a image whose potential to-be-matted foreground objects are non-salient or occluded with other equally conspicuous objects in variegated backgrounds, leveraging a single RGB image as input, common trimap-free matting~\cite{zhang2019late,qiao2020attention} is struggling for which object should be extracted.
-However, our JI strategy smartly decomposes automatic matting into two steps and circumvents this drawback.
+\textbf{Adobe Image Matting Benchmark (AIM)}: We follow composition rules Xu et al. proposed~\cite{xu2017deep} to synthesize 43,100 training images and 1,000 testing images and compare our approach and its ablation study results with AlphaGAN~\cite{lutz2018alphagan}, Deep Image Matting~\cite{xu2017deep}, IndexNet Matting~\cite{lu2019indices}, AdaMatting~\cite{cai2019disentangled}, Learning Based Sampling~\cite{tang2019learning}, Context-Aware Matting~\cite{hou2019context}, GCA-Matting~\cite{li2020natural}, and HDMatt~\cite{yu2020high} in Table~\ref{tab:1ktest}.
+In perfect trimap provided situation, Net-M exhibits dominating performance on all four metrics compared with other methods.
+Also, from ablation study, Net-M possesses three out of four superior metrics except for Gradient error, compared to Net-M without hard mining loss (Net-M-nh) and Net-M without refinement (NLM), which demonstrates effectiveness of each part of our system.
+In trimap-free case, the comparison between our JI and approaches marked by $^\dagger$ reveals much more improvement of JI on MSE, Grad, and Conn metrics.
+In Fig.~\ref{fig:matting}, we represent qualitative comparison between our approaches and other state-of-the-art methods.\footnote{Please refer to supplementary material for visual samples of JI setting.} Given additional carefully-prepared trimap, our approach is capable of obtaining more fine-grained details of transparent objects than others do.